jbkunst/d3-chessboard/README.md

 # D3 Chessboard ♕

-A chessboard in D3.
+A chessboard *a la* D3.
 No CSS, no images, no (chess) validations, just a chessboard using the spirit of [reusable charts](http://bost.ocks.org/mike/chart/).

 ## Live Demo